 Does ozone have a smell?

 Ozone has an odor somewhat similar to chlorine, detectable at fairly low levels of concentration.
 As ozone is exposed to air it quickly reverts to ordinary oxygen so its smell dissipates quickly.

 Over time, we have modified our generators to run for a maximum time of 30 minutes for one application.
 In most situations, this will clean and disinfect your gear.
-If smells or bacteria are more ingrained in the fabrics or materials, you may need to use the generator for more than one cycle.
+If smells are more ingrained in the fabrics or materials, you may need to use the generator for more than one cycle.
 We strongly recommend that you allow the unit to remain undisturbed for an amount of time equal to the run time prior to opening and then allowing fresh air to be exposed to your gear, before beginning another cycle.
 This process will reduce some of the potential negative impacts on the materials.

 How does ozone affect clothing or other materials?

 The short answer is that we haven’t seen significant impacts on the materials typically used in garments after applying ozone for normal periods of time at typical intervals.

 While we would love to say ozone has no effect on clothing or other materials found in law enforcement or tactical gear, our testing has shown that, much like ordinary laundry, ozone does have some impact over time.
 For example, we designed a test to determine whether clothing subjected to high ozone exposure over a relatively short period of time would deteriorate.
 While the materials and fabrics used didn’t suffer significantly from a structural standpoint, the darker fabrics did see some fading at the end of this unusually prolonged test, similar to what impact that regularly laundering the products would have.